AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 Print(tf.PeriodicityValue); // outputs "30"
 ```

-## Bars.TotalTicks
+## Bars.TicksCountInTotal
 ### Description
-Bars.TotalTicks outputs the total number of ticks from the moment the function is called up.
+Bars.TicksCountInTotal outputs the total number of ticks from the moment the function is called up.

-More information can be found here: [*Properties*](#properties).
+More information can be found here: [*Properties*].

 ### Parameter
 None